by Andrea M. Darcy

 What if they suffer anxiety, or had a difficult childhood?

 [Are you overwhelmed by your partner’s problems?
 Not sure whether to stay or leave, need to talk to someone?
-Our sister site provides affordable Skype therapy, fast.]
+Our sister site provides affordable online therapy, fast.]

 How to Help a Partner With Depression or Mental Health Issues